SafeAck/.github/profile/README.md

 <!-- ## Overview -->

 Welcome to SafeAck, a platform designed to safely explore and pentest APIs.
-SafeAck is not a tool for malicious activities or unauthorized access; instead, it provides a controlled environment for ethical hackers, developers, and security professionals to better understand and assess the security of APIs.
+It provides a controlled environment for ethical hackers, developers, and security professionals to better understand and assess the security of APIs.

 <!--
 ## Features